 A grievance is a matter specific to a Worker and should not be confused with a Protected Disclosure which is where a Worker has information about a Relevant Wrongdoing.
-Grievances related to the Worker's employment position, duties, terms and conditions of employment, working procedures or working conditions should be dealt with under the Bord na Móna grievance procedure.
+Grievances related to the Worker's employment position, duties, terms and conditions of employment, working procedures or working conditions should be dealt with under the Bord na Móna Individual Grievance Policy & Procedure.